 - Make sure kids wear helmets when riding a bike or scooter—anything on wheels

-- Place car seats facing the rear for kids up to 2-years-old
+- Place car seats facing the rear for kids up to two years old

 It’s also important that grandparents and parents be on the same page, and that rules in their homes be similar.